-The U.S. Department of Energy encourages people to turn down their thermostats while they’re not home, citing evidence that adjusting the temperature setting by just 7- to 10-degrees fahrenheit for eight hours a day can lead to 10% energy savings each year.
+The U.S. Department of Energy encourages people to turn down their thermostats while they’re not home, citing evidence that adjusting the temperature setting by just 7- to 10-degrees Fahrenheit for eight hours a day can lead to 10% energy savings each year.

-Still, we’ve all had hectic mornings when we forget to turn the dial down before we run out the door and waiting for the temperature to get more comfortable when you return home isn’t always ideal.
+Still, we’ve all had hectic mornings when we forget to turn the dial down before we run out the door.
+And sometimes, waiting for the temperature to get more comfortable when you return home isn’t always ideal.
 Enter programmable thermostats.
 These handy devices are more affordable than you might think and can be readily purchased from retailers like Amazon and Home Depot.
 Hiring an electrician to install one is quick and easy, though you might even be able to install it yourself.
 Depending on the model, you can either program the temperature setting for certain times of the day or even control it in real time via an app on your smartphone.

 Financing eco-friendly home improvements